romange/blog/content/post/seastar.md

 how to run functions instead of actually running them.
 Such style differs greatly from classic C++ programming.
 Some native C++ constructs work differently with such flow.
-For example, if exceptions are thrown in CSP code it's not immediately clear where to put the catch handler: it can be thrown from the code currently scheduling the io request, or alternatively, it might be thrown from the continuation lambda when it runs.
+For example, if exceptions are thrown in CSP code it's not immediately clear where to put the catch handler: exceptions can be thrown from the code currently scheduling the io request, or alternatively, they might be thrown from the continuation lambda when it runs.
 Both cases require different handling.
-As a result continuation chaining has implicit interactions that are not tracked via core language.
+As a result, continuation chaining has implicit interactions that are not tracked via core language.

 ## Object life management.
-If following the execution context or changing the mindset for scheduling asynchronous dependencies can be hard in C++, then tracking object lifecycles can be a real hell.
+If following the execution context can be hard in C++, then tracking object lifecycles can be a real hell.

 Unlike in Python, Java, Go, a c++ programmer is required to think about object lifecycle and with CSP it's much harder even with naive looking cases.
 Consider the following code: